Welcome to the 11 WPACs of Alberta

 Many thanks to the individuals who are contributing their time, knowledge and understanding to our working groups.
 Presently there are working groups looking at non-saline groundwater and the Peace River flow regime.
 Click here to read more

-We are starting to flesh out how to move forward on 2 identified Issues of Concern.
+We are starting to flesh out how to move forward on two identified Issues of Concern.
 The Board of Directors is working through recommendations from 2 working groups: 1) Water Quality, Availability and Consumptive Use and 2) Wetlands and Wetlands loss.
 As part of the process to refine the recommendations from the working groups the Board has produced a discussion paper.
 This is not an exhaustive examination of topic, but just a sampler to get the converstation going so that we can have discussions with those through the watershed.
 So please take a look and let us know what you think.

 Now that the State of the Watershed report for the Peace and Slave River is completed, the next step is development of a plan that considers how we share our water resources.
 The Integrated Watershed Management Plan will bring together those who live, work and play in the watershed.
 Please review the Terms of Reference that will guide us through the process.
 If you have questions, comments, or concerns, please contact our office.